 Dr. Sinatra: One of my newsletter subscribers called my office and she was terrified.
-My doctor has recommended that I have valve surgery, but I'm afraid.
-Can I still say, "no," and still be okay?
+“My doctor has recommended that I have valve surgery, but I'm afraid.
+Can I still say, ‘no,; and still be OK?”

 Folks, surgery is about which valve is involved and, again, quality of life.
 Let me give you an example.
 If you have a leaking mitral valve and the left atrium has become enlarged and the left ventricle is enlarged and your AD is old—and I see this in the office all the time—but your quality of life is okay, I say, don't have the surgery.
 I say, treat you with lifestyle interventions.
-Take CoQ10, take ATP-supporting nutrients, help to build energy substrates into the heart with carnitine, ribose, and magnesium and many of my patients feel better and I've delayed surgery decades in patients—I mean, decades, where they never needed surgery.
+Take CoQ10, take ATP-supporting nutrients, help to build energy substrates into the heart with carnitine, ribose and magnesium, and many of my patients feel better, and I've delayed surgery decades in patients—I mean, decades, where they never needed surgery.
 The mitral valve is one value you can get away with; however, the aortic valve is a different story.